sysfce2/AviSynth_masktools/README.md

 - project moved to Visual Studio 2015 Update 3
   Requires VS2015 Update 3 redistributables
+- mt_merge at 8 bit clips: keep exact pixel values when mask is 0 or 255 (v2.2.7-)
 - Fix: mt_merge (and probably other multi-clip filters) may result in corrupted results under specific circumstances, due to using video frame pointers which were already released from memory
 - no special function names for high bit depth filters